Splitting Sinews

 When making cord I use sinew – its strong and easy to work with.
 Cord from sinew starts with proper butchering.
 An awl is the tool to use when splitting and processing meat and sinews.

-Store the sinew dry; then when you need them, soak the appropriate amount of strands in water or under the tongue for rehydration.
+Store the sinew dry; then when you need them, soak the appropriate amount of strands in water.

 Wet the remaining meat to more easily remover it; gently bite the strip and slide it through your teeth to clean the strands and ready them for use.

 A bone or metal awl or will further split tendon into manigable stands.
-Its best to focus on long sources of sinew: the shoulder muscle, the back, inner spine, and the long leg tendons while butchering, unless you really need the sinew for some reason.
+Focus on long sources of sinew: the shoulder muscle, the back, inner spine, and the long leg tendons.

 Cut away tangles, bunches and knots at the tips and cook these for a broth and to add nutritious flavour to slow cook soups.